AdrianPanGithub/HoudiniEngineForUnreal/README.md

 01. Provides a set of C++ API, allow writing custom I/O translator for your own unreal classes or assets

     See `Source/HoudiniEngine/Public/HoudiniInput.h` and `Source/HoudiniEngine/Public/HoudiniOutput.h`
+    Also see [HoudiniMassTranslator](https://github.com/AdrianPanGithub/HoudiniMassTranslator) of how to use these API.
 02. Streamlined Blueprint API.
 03. Light weight, compact usage and panel widgets.